 Chronic Fatigue Syndrome (CFS), also known as myalgic encephalomyelitis (ME), post-viral fatigue syndrome, or chronic fatigue and immune dysfunction syndrome (CFIDS), is characterized by severe, prolonged fatigue that lasts for more than six months.

 Patients experience extreme exhaustion; they tire easily in the course of normal activities and may even be unable to perform normal, every-day tasks.
 The fatigue is often accompanied by memory loss, attention disorder, muscle pain, headaches, and unrefreshing sleep.

 CFS shares overlapping symptomology with several diseases.
 Before making a diagnosis of CFS, other specific illnesses in which fatigue is the core symptom (such as hypothyroidism, anemia, Lyme disease, lupus, diabetes, cancer…) must be excluded.

-More and more evidence points towards a combination of factors (genetic, infectious, environmental, etc.) being important in the development of chronic immune dysfunction, the cardinal finding in all CFS patients.
+More and more data supports that a combination of factors that are important in the development of chronic immune dysfunction, which is the cardinal finding in all CFS patients.